What makes BME @ CCNY Different from Other Programs?

 Do graduate classes taken during my Undergraduate studies counts towards the 30 credits of graduate studies?

 They may count provided these credits were not required for your undergraduate degree, i.e. you did not have to take these classes in order to graduate.
 Here at CCNY you will have to pay the difference between graduate and undergraduate tuition fees for these credits to be transferred to your graduate transcripts.
-Also, requests to transfer credits from another institution can be filed only after one term has been completed at CCNY.

 Can I take classes outside of CCNY?